OpenDSA/OpenDSA/RST/source/Sorting/SortIntro.rst

 sorted, but that the sort be performed frequently.
 An example would be an application that repeatedly sorts groups of five numbers.
-In such cases, the constants in the runtime equations that are usually ignored in an asymptotic analysis now become crucial.
+In such cases, the constants in the runtime equations that usually get ignored in asymptotic analysis now become crucial.
 Finally, some situations require that a sorting algorithm use as little memory as possible.
 We will call attention to sorting algorithms that require significant